xhumiq/jitsi/VideoMixer.md

 ### Why is this important

-Many of the members in our church have bad bandwidth and this especially includes the host members (moderators).
+Many of the members in our church have bandwidth limitations and this is especially true for the host members (moderators).
 Unfortunately the issue of limited bandwidth resources for the churches are not resolvable in the near future.
 We have looked into other platforms that support the MCU architecture and they are not a good fit for our needs.
-Instead we have looked into implementing SFU and MCU simultaneously in our Jitsi solution.
+Instead we are looking into implementing SFU and MCU simultaneously in our Jitsi solution.

 > Tldr; Jitsi requires too many streams per participant which becomes a real problem